igordejanovic/parglare/docs/actions.md

 element of the `nodes` parameter in calling actions higher in the hierarchy.

 If we don't provide `actions` the default will be used.
-The default parglare actions build a [todo: parse tree](./parse_trees.md) whose elements are instances of `NodeNonTerm` and `NodeTerm` classes representing a non-terminals and terminals respectively.
+The default parglare actions build a [parse tree](./parse_trees.md) whose elements are instances of `NodeNonTerm` and `NodeTerm` classes representing a non-terminals and terminals respectively.

 If we set `default_actions` parser parameter to `False` and don't provide actions, no actions will be called making the parser a mere recognizer, i.e.